amit-mittal/technical-notes/how-to-hash-password.md

-# Best Pracice to Hash Password and store in database?
+# Best Practice to Hash Password and store in database?

 ## Approach
 Use hashing instead of encryption to store the passwords as hashing is one-way while encryption is not.